In-School and Community Projects

 Our in-school and community projects are designed to meet the needs of teachers and community organizations around the city.
 We bring YAG staff and volunteers to support existing work or think up new ideas!
 Do you have an idea for a collaboration in your space or ours?
 We want to hear your most imaginative and out-there dreams and see how we can work together to make them happen!

 All of our programs are completely free-0f-charge!
 Fill out an application below to either request a roadshow or pitch a new idea!

 Roadshows are one-time, pre-set, high-energy writing lesson plans for middle and high schoolers.
 Teachers can choose a workshop from the menu.
 We bring in a team of engaged volunteers to sit with students in small groups and encourage them through the writing process.
-We can bring a roadshow to your school on Monday, Wednesday, or Friday mornings.
-Our roadshows are fun, collaborative, exciting—and to encourage students to be proud of their ideas.
+We can bring a roadshow to your school on Tuesday or Thursday mornings.
+Our roadshows are fun, collaborative, exciting—and encourage students to be proud of their ideas.